infinite-options/IO-Google-Login/README.md

 - Requires propert keystore file for proper Android deployment (Default file is debug.keystore pwd:android)

 - After switching Credentials, Run App as follows:

   - Delete the ios (rm -rf ios) or Android (rm -rf android) folders (or delete both with rm -rf ios android)
-  - Delete node modules
+  - Delete node modules (rm -rf node_modules package-lock.json)
-  - Install node modules
+  - Install node modules (npm install)
   - Clear cache [npx expo start --clear to speed interations between builds] OR [npx expo start --reset-cache to ensure env file loads properly]
   - Do a Pre-build to re-create ios and/or Android folders [npx expo prebuild]
   - [Optional: Google Login on iOS Simulator may require Device > Erase all Contents and Settings (ie starting with a Fresh Device) otherwise you get a "Safari can't connect due to a network connectivity issue"] (NOTE: This may also prevent other programs from logging in with Apple - still need to debug)
   - Run the app [npx expo run:ios OR npx expo run:ios --device]

+  Full Reset:

+  # Remove all caches and builds

+  rm -rf ios android (or to be more targeted: rm -rf android/build and rm -rf android/app/build) rm -rf node_modules rm -rf .expo npm cache clean --force

+  # Reinstall everything

+  npm install
+  npx expo prebuild --clean
+  npx expo run

 Current App Status (5/22/2025)